 |Huey Copters skim the river|

-Most of the storyline is more befitting M*A*S*H than APOCALYPSE NOW: it’s all about Toad first trying to find a shortcut home and then teaming with a Gung Ho soldier (James Houghton), who eventually realizes war is a living/breathing hell: something Toad knew all along.
+This adventurous segment is all about Toad first trying to find a shortcut home and then teaming with a Gung Ho soldier (James Houghton), who eventually realizes war is a living/breathing hell: something Toad knew all along.

 |John Milner's yellow dragster|